api3dao/old-api3-docs/docs/pre-alpha/members/governance/proposals.md

 ## Requirements
 To create a proposal, you must hold at least 0.1% of the total pool shares.
 This required percentage is set in the Pool contract can be adjusted by the DAO.

-## Using ENS Names

-When you create a proposal using an ENS name, the public address of the ENS is recorded on-chain and will be used for any payout should the proposal pass.
-Therefore changing the address of the ENS after the creation of a proposal will not result in the updated address being used.
-> ```
->[
->  "my-ens.eth",
->  "753200000000"
->]
->```

 ## Proposal Creation
 Proposals can be created from the "Governance" tab of the DAO portal.
 Connect an account with sufficient voting power and click "New Proposal."
 Then fill out the form.
 Note the tooltips and the formatting in this example: